skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 it's time we parted ways.
 I've been in my share of scrapes over the years, and I like to think I can take care of myself, but you guys are something else.
 You seem to have a taste for danger.
 I just can't keep up with you.
-I'm just a simple old sailor and travelling with you will be the death of me. "
+I'm just a simple old sailor and traveling with you will be the death of me. "

 He then reminds them that he lost just about everyone he knew when the